Urban Abroad

 • Most popular type of crime is larceny.

-Portland is a safe city for most people, but that doesn’t mean you should let your guard down.
+Yes, Portland is a safe city for most tourists, but that doesn’t mean you should let your guard down if you are here on vacation or visiting the city while on business.

-Even busy areas of the city have smash-and-grab thefts, so lock your car doors and don’t leave visible temptation.
+Even some of the busy and most built-up areas of the city have smash-and-grab thefts, so lock your car doors and don’t leave visible temptation.

-The first thing we would say to anyone who decides to use a bike is that bike theft is a big deal in Portland.
+The first thing we would say to anyone who decides to use a bike is that bike theft is a big deal in Portland since these thefts are often fueled by drug use.

 If you rent a bike make sure the rental company outfits you with adequate locks (and that you follow their locking instructions).

-You can reduce the risk ofbike theft by doing a guided bike tour which will even take you to some off the beaten path areas of Portland.
+When on a short trip, you can reduce the risk of bike theft by doing a guided bike tour which will even take you to some off the beaten path areas of Portland.

 Portland is very limited in choices for staying compared to the likes of New York City.
 Most visitors decide that Downtown is the only option.